 Not Claiming or Choosing to Defer the Allowance

 If you're not sure you'll return to work after your leave, you may choose to defer or not apply for the maternity allowance.
 You may defer your decision only up to the end of the return to work repayment period.
 Let your supervisor know if you choose to defer.

 If you take the allowance, then resign at the end of your maternity or parental leave, or don't fulfill the back-to-work requirements of your Collective Agreement or your Terms and Conditions of Employment, you'll be required to repay benefit premiums and any allowances you've received.

 See Returning to Work (or Not) for more information.

 See Benefits, Pension, Vacation Accrual and Payroll Deduction for further details on benefit repayment.
-See your collective agreement for the period of time you are required to return to work.
+See your Collective Agreement for the period of time you're required to return to work.